 Chkdsk, a cmd command, is used to check the file system (In computing, a file system is a way for storing and organizing files) and file system metadata of a volume for logical and physical errors on Windows.

 When used with parameters, chkdsk can also repair logical errors and restore the file system integrity on the volume.
 But it cannot repair the physical problems of a disk.

-Note: Chkdsk for a Mac is another command, which is called fsck.
+Note: Chkdsk for a Mac is called fsck.
 Fsck is used in Terminal on a Mac.
 But usually, users use First Aid in Disk Utility to repair disks.

 What does chkdsk do & how does chkdsk work?

 To check, type 'chkdsk' at the Command Prompt.
 Chkdsk will scan the volume.
 And then, you will see a file system report about the status of the target volume, including the file system type and structure, the discovered errors, and so on.

 To repair, you can type chkdsk with parameters like 'chkdsk /f' to repair the discovered file system errors after checking.

 You may be curious about how does chkdsk do the checking and repairing job.
 It is interesting.
 Come on to get the answers: